Skip to content

 Station Manager: Scott Hirons

-Mereway Fire Station is a wholetime station that is crewed 24 hours a day, seven days a week, 365 days of the year by four watches (Red, Blue, White and Green).
+Mereway Fire Station is a wholetime station that is crewed 24 hours a day, seven days a week, 365 days of the year by almost 30 firefighters on four watches (Red, Blue, White and Green).

-The station patch has a mix of urban residential properties, as well as rural properties in villages such as Blisworth, Harpole, Horton and Roade and commercial premises, including those on Brackmills and Swan Valley industrial estates.
+The station patch has a mix of urban residential properties in Northampton, as well as rural properties in villages such as Blisworth, Harpole, Horton and Roade.

 As well as serving their part of Northampton, Mereway crews can be deployed to incidents across the country in the event of a significant incident or planned large-scale event such as the British Formula One Grand Prix held at Silverstone.
-The crew work closely with the Joint Operations Team to provide additional resources at the circuit whilst maintaining the required level of emergency assistance throughout the county.
+The crew work closely with the Joint Operations Team – some of which are based at Mereway – to provide additional resources at the circuit whilst maintaining the required level of emergency assistance throughout the county.

 The Joint Command Unit in the car park during an exercise

-It is also home to the Multi-Agency Specialist Assessment Team vehicle (MASAT) which enables two or more representatives from different agencies to attend pre-planned events and operations of incidents.
-Mereway Station has specialist resources for water rescue and technical rescue and has on site a vehicle compound where they can set up mock road traffic collisions for training purposes.
+Mereway also hosts the Multi-Agency Specialist Assessment Team vehicle (MASAT) which enables two or more representatives from different agencies to attend pre-planned events and operations of incidents.

 Northamptonshire Fire and Rescue Service logo